 What is cervical laminectomy?

 The spinal canal is a protective ring of bone that surrounds the spinal cord, and the spinal cord requires adequate space inside the spinal canal.
 Conditions such as fractures, dislocations, tumors, or degenerative changes in the discs and joints of the neck can put pressure on the spinal cord.
 Extra pressure within the confined space of the spinal canal can place the entire spinal cord in danger.
-Surgery to open the back of the spinal cord is one way to relieve pressure that is on the spinal cord.
+Surgery to open the back of the spinal cord is one way to relieve the pressure that is on the spinal cord.
 This procedure is called laminectomy.

 Who is a good candidate for cervical laminectomy?